7 jogging tours in and around Lübeck

 Total length: 5 – 7 km

-A running course through two federal states and across the former inner-German border.
-Besides these historical-geographical curiosities, you will experience a lot of nature and two very different landscapes.
-The route leads over flat terrain and consists mainly of forest paths.
-Coming from Eichholz, the route goes through the Wesloer Forst and optionally to the Waldsee.
-Without local knowledge, the paths are not easy to find at the first attempt.
-A small wooden bridge over the Landgraben leads you to our neighboring state.
-You will recognize this one by an old flagstone path through dense spruce forest.
-This leads in a southwesterly direction back to Eichholz, passing the open and sandy meadows of Palinger Heide – especially in the evening light this is a very beautiful route.
+A running route through two German states and across the former inner-German border.
+Besides these historical and geographical curiosities, you'll experience plenty of nature and two very different landscapes.
+The route follows flat terrain and consists mainly of forest paths.
+Starting in Eichholz, it leads through the Wesloer Forest, optionally extending to the Waldsee lake.
+Without local knowledge, the paths can be a little tricky to find on the first attempt.
+A small wooden bridge over the Landgraben ditch takes you into our neighboring state.
+You'll recognize it by an old paved path through a dense spruce forest.
+This path leads southwest back to Eichholz, passing the open, sandy meadows of the Palinger Heide – a particularly beautiful stretch in the evening light.

 05